 Some people with FASD have specific facial characteristics, or growth deficiencies.
 We typically assess the sentinel facial features of FASD in the clinic using both 2D and 3D photographic software, and take height, weight, and head circumference measurements (head circumference is used to measure brain structure, which is a CNS domain).
 We also gather information about the client’s growth history where possible.
 However, a diagnosis of FASD can be made without the presence of specific physical findings.
 See the ‘What is a Fetal Alcohol Spectrum Disorder?’ booklet for more information.

 3. Alcohol exposure

 We assess the likelihood of the presentation being explained by prenatal alcohol exposure.
 This involves gathering information to evidence the risk of prenatal alcohol exposure.

 4. Other possible causes

-We also assess whether aspects of the presentation could be explained by causes other than change to: prenatal alcohol exposure, such as genetic causes, exposure to other substances, or significant post-natal trauma or attachment difficulties.
+We also assess whether aspects of the presentation could be explained by causes other than prenatal alcohol exposure, such as genetic causes, exposure to other substances, or significant adverse childhood experiences.

 The following brain domains can be considered: brain structure, motor skills, cognition, language, academic achievement, memory, attention, executive function (including impulse control and hyperactivity), and adaptive behaviour, social skills, or social communication.